rutger-speksnijder/restphp/README.md

 ```

 ### index.php
-In your index.php file you would then create your API class.
+In your index.php file you could then create your API class.
 An example of this:
 ```php
 <?php